Presenting a partially visible bottom sheet in SwiftUI on iOS 16

 Published on: June 6, 2022

-This post is up to date for Xcode 14.0 Beta 1 and iOS 16 Beta 1.
+This post is up to date for Xcode 15 and newer.
 It supersedes a version of this post that you can find here

 On iOS 15, Apple granted developers the ability to present partially visible bottom sheets using a component called UISheetPresentationController.
 Originally, we had to resort to using a UIHostingController to bring this component to SwiftUI.